-All of the libraries that we track at Air Studios are recorded via priceless ribbon and valve mics via Neve Montserrat pre-amps, the largest 88R Neve console in the world and onto pristine 2" tape before being converted with the top-of-their-class Prism AD converters at 96k..
-Spitfire also provides a popular "ostinatum" designer that allows you to instantly create exciting, tense or action packed rhythmic passages.
+All of the libraries that we track at Air Studios are recorded via priceless ribbon and valve mics via Neve Montserrat pre-amps, the largest 88R Neve console in the world and onto pristine 2" tape before being converted with the top-of-their-class Prism AD converters at 96k.

-When you first load up a Spitfire Symphonic Woodwinds preset you'll be greeted with this GUI.
-This is one of 3 pages that you can switch between using the panel switcher.
+When you first load up a Spitfire Marimba Swarm preset you'll be greeted with this GUI.
+This is one of 2 pages that you can switch between using the panel switcher.